Envelope: History of envelopes

 Front of an envelope mailed in 1841.
 Stamp from 1841 on backside.
-Possibly machine cut.
+Possibly machine-cut.

 Prior to 1840, all envelopes were handmade, including those for commercial use.
 In 1840 George Wilson of London was granted a patent for an envelope-cutting machine (patent: "an improved paper-cutting machine"); these machine-cut envelopes still needed to be folded by hand.
-There is a picture of the front and backside of an envelope stamped in 1841 here on this page.
-It seems to be machine cut.
 In 1845, Edwin Hill and Warren De La Rue were granted a British patent for the first envelope-folding machine.

 The "envelopes" produced by the Hill/De La Rue machine were not like those used today.
 They were flat diamond, lozenge (or rhombus)-shaped sheets or "blanks" that had been precut to shape before being fed to the machine for creasing and made ready for folding to form a rectangular enclosure.
 The edges of the overlapping flaps treated with a paste or adhesive and the method of securing the envelope or wrapper was a user choice.
 The symmetrical flap arrangement meant that it could be held together with a single wax seal at the apex of the topmost flap.
-(That the flaps of an envelope can be held together by applying a seal at a single point is a classic design feature of an envelope.)

-Nearly 50 years passed before a commercially successful machine for producing pre-gummed envelopes, like those in use today, appeared.
+Self-gumming envelope-folding machines closer to those in use today were developed in the late 1860s beginning with Thomas Waymouth's machine for Berlin & Jones, and improved by the brothers Henry and Daniel Swift, whose design could gum envelopes without worker assistance.

-The origin of the use of the diamond shape for envelopes is debated.
-However, as an alternative to simply wrapping a sheet of paper around a folded letter or an invitation and sealing the edges, it is a tidy and ostensibly paper-efficient way of producing a rectangular-faced envelope.
-Where the claim to be paper-efficient fails is a consequence of paper manufacturers normally making paper available in rectangular sheets, because the largest size of envelope that can be realised by cutting out a diamond or any other shape which yields an envelope with symmetrical flaps is smaller than the largest that can be made from that sheet simply by folding.
+As an alternative to simply wrapping a sheet of paper around a folded letter or an invitation and sealing the edges, the diamond shape is a tidy, paper-efficient way of producing a rectangular-faced envelope.

 Envelope with advertising from 1905 used in the U.S.